arduino/docs-content/content/arduino-cloud/03.cloud-interface/03.dashboard-widgets/dashboard-widgets.md

 ### Download Historical Data

-Data that is streamed to a widget is also available for download.
+Data which is streamed to a widget is also available for download.
 The data retention rate depends on your Arduino Cloud plan.
 For example, an **entry plan** has a data retention of 15 days.
 You can download it as an `.csv` file that can easily be used with Excel, Google Sheets etc.

 ***Learn more about downloading data in the [Historical Data on the Arduino Cloud](/arduino-cloud/features/iot-cloud-historical-data) tutorial.***

 ## List of Widgets

-Below you will find a list of available widgets, and examples on how they are linked to a variable used in a sketch.
+Below you will find a list of available widgets and examples on how they are linked to a variable used in a sketch.

 ### Switch